dragonhansen/sportstracker/readme.md

 Simple webserver that uses a python webscraper to display data about the UCI and Formula 1 race calendar.
-This version will use React for the frontend and the scraped data will be added to a SQLite database.
+This version will use React for the frontend and the scraped data will be saved as JSON and served upon accessing the webiste.